LIT-Protocol/getlit/README.md

 [![getlit watch](https://img.youtube.com/vi/ca1MiJACkTs/0.jpg)](https://www.youtube.com/watch?v=ca1MiJACkTs)

-## Syntax highligting for Lit Actions SDK
+## Syntax highlighting for Lit Actions SDK

 Syntax highlighting for the Lit Actions SDK (which refers to the exported functions that reside and can only be accessed on Lit Protocol nodes) is available for improved readability and ease of use.